Henry Stevens (Wisconsin politician)

 Henry Stevens (January 26, 1818 – July 10, 1875) was an American farmer, Republican politician, and Wisconsin pioneer.
 He was a member of the Wisconsin State Senate, representing Racine County from 1867 through 1870.
 He also served in the State Assembly during the 1864 session.

 Biography

 Henry Stevens was born in Wilton, New Hampshire, in January 1818.
 He was raised and educated there and moved to Caledonia, Wisconsin, in 1855, where he established a farm.
 In Caledonia, he was elected chairman of the town board.
 In 1863, in the midst of the American Civil War, he was elected to the Wisconsin State Assembly running on the National Union ticket.
 He was subsequently elected to the Wisconsin State Senate in 1866 and 1868.
 He did not run for a third term in 1870.

-Stevens committed suicide on July 10, 1875, hanging himself from a tree near his home in Caledonia.
+Stevens killed himself on July 10, 1875, hanging himself from a tree near his home in Caledonia.
 Obituaries indicated that he had suffered from depression for some time.